qike-ms/copilot-api/docs/trace-prompts.md

      ☐ Design tracing code structure and integration points between current code and tracing system ☐ Define trace json schema and storage under traces/ directory, use log.json for all requests and responses and errors.json for failed ones.
 Include current logging text in the trace data, aside from req and responses.
      * auto rotate log data to cap at 100KB size.

+## Allow dynamically change trace settings instead of at startup time